Chapter 11: The Heiress: Casting

-On May 12, 2020, it was announced that Katee Sackhoff had joined the cast of The Mandalorian, and that she would be portraying Bo-Katan Kryze, a role she had previously voiced on the animated television series Star Wars: The Clone Wars and Star Wars: Rebels.
+On May 12, 2020, it was announced that Katee Sackhoff had joined the cast of The Mandalorian, and that she would be portraying Bo-Katan Kryze, a role she had previously voiced on the animated television series Star Wars: The Clone Wars and Star Wars Rebels.
 Other co-starring actors cast for this episode are Misty Rosas returning as the Frog Lady, Mercedes Varnado as Koska Reeves, Simon Kassianides as Axe Woves, Titus Welliver as an Imperial Captain, and Giancarlo Esposito returning as Moff Gideon.
 Additional guest starring actors cast for this episode include John Cameron as the Frog Man, Norwood Cheek as a Mon Calamari server, Kevin Dorff as a deck officer, Alexander Wraith as a freighter pilot, and Philip Alexander as a security officer.
 Lateef Crowder, Barry Lowin and Brendan Wayne are credited as stunt doubles for the Mandalorian.
 Caitlin Dechelle, Lauren Kim and Caitlin Hutson, Kofi Yiadom, and Con Schell are credited as stunt doubles for Bo-Katan Kryze, Koska Reeves, Axe Woves, and the Imperial Captain, respectively.
 "The Child" was performed by various puppeteers.

 Jon Favreau saw Mercedes Varnado in an episode of Hot Ones, and a casting agent reached out to her through Instagram.
 Varnado welcomed the opportunity but was worried about making it work with her WWE travel schedule, and also nervous about her first time doing this kind of acting.
 Favreau, Filoni, and Howard supported her and answered any questions she had.
 Favreau reassured her "you do WWE every single week and you do that live.
 You are amazing.
-There’s a reason why I wanted you to be a part of the show."
+There's a reason why I wanted you to be a part of the show."

 Actress Janina Gavankar, who previously voiced and performed motion capture for the game Star Wars Battlefront II, assisted Frank Ippolito in the puppetry performance of a Mon Calamari dock worker.

 Music

 Ludwig Göransson composed the musical score for the episode.
 The featured tracks were released on November 20, 2020, in the first volume of the season two soundtrack.

-Göransson wanted to Bo-Katan's theme to be extremely energetic, because it "shows up with such speed and energy" and gave her what he called an industrial heavily produced techno sound.
+Göransson wanted Bo-Katan's theme to be extremely energetic, because it "shows up with such speed and energy" and gave her what he called an industrial heavily produced techno sound.
 He explains "With a lot of the show it's using all these different musical genres and combining them all through production techniques" and "With Bo-Katan it's a heavily distorted synthesizer sound running through a gate pattern effect."